KingOfCaves/fountain-of-dreams/README.md

 The aero-like design I'm using right now isn't final, it's temporary.
 I might add something like different themes later.
 I will definitely add more background options to use just like plaza-one.

-## SCREENSHOTS?
+## SCREENSHOTS
-hello yes here is some pictor
+hello yes sir here is some pictor

 ![Picture of stream in developer tools](./docs/6cI6BArDhK.jpg)
 ![Picture of full array of tools being used](./docs/vivaldi_eGbw4FSReV.jpg)